 I describe the condition & its cure in my article here on heydayDo, The Recovery Benefits Of Taking A Week Off From The Gym.

-Courtesy of ACE (the American Council on Fitness), here are a few of those undesirable symptoms:
+Courtesy of ACE (the American Council on Exercise), here are a few of those undesirable symptoms:

 - decreased performance